Skip to main content

 Example

-The following example adds a link to the homepage in the navigation sidebar of the <UserProfile /> component.
+The following example adds a custom link to the <UserProfile /> sidenav that navigates to the homepage.

 app/page.tsx